MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/pubsub/pubsub-policies.md

 ### New policy

 To create a new PubSub policy, select the **NEW POLICY** button at the top right of the page.
-This opens up a new page which should look like the example provided below.
+This opens up a **New Policy** screen, which should look like the example provided below.

 ![Screen shot of the new PubSub policy configuration page](images/new-pubsub-policy.png)